-Revolut raises $500 million at $5.5 billion valuation – TechCrunch
+Revolut raises $500 million at a $5.5 billion valuation – TechCrunch

 If you’re not familiar with Revolut, the company is building a financial service to replace traditional bank accounts.
 You can open an account from an app in just a few minutes.
 You can then receive, send and spend money from the app or using a debit card.

-On top of that, Revolut has added a ton of features that it has built in house or through partnerships.
+On top of that, Revolut has added a ton of features that it has built in-house or through partnerships.
 You can insure your phone, get a travel medical insurance package, buy cryptocurrencies, buy shares, donate to charities, save money and more.

-Revolut currently has over 10 million customers, mostly in Europe and the U.K. The company doesn’t share specific numbers when it comes to transaction volume and monthly active customers.
-But here are some percentage-based metrics:
+Revolut currently has more than 10 million customers, mostly in Europe and the U.K. The company doesn’t share specific numbers when it comes to transaction volume and monthly active customers, but here are some percentage-based metrics:

 - The total number of users has grown by 169% in 2019.